Pentagon No. 2 to step down after four years in top defense jobs

 Hagel and other senior officials gave Carter a standing ovation at the meeting where his departure was announced.

+"He'll be missed by the secretary.
+They've had a strong and effective working relationship and friendship that will continue," said Pentagon spokesman George Little.
+"There's a lot of work to do between now and December 4."

-(Additional reporting by David Alexander; Editing by James Dalgleish, Mohammad Zargham and Jackie Frank)
+(Additional reporting by David Alexander; Editing by James Dalgleish and Mohammad Zargham)